Face of the Screaming Werewolf

-Face of the Screaming Werewolf is a 1965 horror film created by low budget film maker Jerry Warren.
+Face of the Screaming Werewolf is a 1965 horror film directed by a low budget film maker Jerry Warren.
 The film was created by combining parts of two unrelated Mexican horror films, La Casa del Terror (1960), and La Momia Azteca (1957), with the addition of original footage shot by Warren.
-It was released in 1965 on a double-bill with another of Warren's films, Curse of the Stone Hand.
+It was released on March 3, 1965, on a double-bill with another of Warren's films, Curse of the Stone Hand.

+The Re-edited Version

 Warren had earlier released his own re-edited version of La Momia Azteca in 1963, which he had retitled Attack of the Mayan Mummy.
-He removed large sections of the original foreign film and replaced them with newly-filmed footage featuring American actors.
+He removed large sections of the original Mexican film and replaced them with newly filmed footage featuring American actors.
 He later used extensive footage from this same Mexican mummy film to incorporate into his Face of the Screaming Werewolf.
-Ed Wood filmed a few scenes of Lon Chaney Jr. in a werewolf costume in Hollywood in 1964, which Jerry Warren incorporated into Face of the Screaming Werewolf.
+Ed Wood is rumored to have filmed a few scenes of Lon Chaney Jr. in a werewolf costume in Hollywood in 1964, which Jerry Warren supposedly incorporated into Face of the Screaming Werewolf, but this story has never been verified.

 Plot

 A psychic woman named Ann Taylor (Rosita Arenas), regressed to a former life via hypnosis, leads archaeologists into an Aztec pyramid where they discover a tomb containing two mummies, one of which turns out to be a mummified Caucasian werewolf (Lon Chaney Jr.), the other a mummified ancient Aztec warrior (Angel di Stefani).
 A mad doctor (Yerye Beirute) kidnaps the werewolf-mummy to his lab and manages to revive him, the unwrapped creature transforming into a snarling werewolf when the full moon rises.

-Meanwhile, the second mummy (the Aztec warrior) escapes from captivity later that night and tries to kidnap Ann Taylor, the psychic, from her apartment, but they are both anticlimactically hit by a car and killed (off-screen) as he tries to carry her off.
-A hastily inserted newspaper headline alerts the public that the Mummy has been killed, bringing that plot to an abrupt end.
+Meanwhile, the second mummy (the Aztec warrior) escapes from captivity later that night.
+The mummy tries to kidnap Ann Taylor, the psychic, from her apartment.
+They are both anticlimactically hit by a car and killed (off-screen) as he tries to carry her off.
+A hastily inserted newspaper headline alerts the public that the mummy has been killed, bringing that plot to an abrupt end.

 The werewolf kills the mad scientist, escapes from the lab and goes on a killing spree in a nearby city.
-The werewolf kidnaps a young woman (Yolanda Varela) from her apartment near the film's finale, and Mexican comedian Tin-Tan (German Valdes) shows up out of nowhere to attempt to rescue her (since almost all of his scenes had been edited out of the original Mexican film by Jerry Warren for this Americanized edition) and he battles the monster on a building ledge high above the city.
-The Werewolf escapes back to the lab with the woman, but the lab catches on fire and the nameless hero beats him to death with a burning torch somehow, and as the monster turns back into a human, a pair of American actors playing policemen dismiss the idea that there was ever a werewolf at all.
+Near the film's finale, the werewolf kidnaps a young woman (Yolanda Varela) from her apartment and Mexican comedian Tin-Tan (German Valdes) battles the monster on a high ledge.
+However, since almost all of his scenes had been edited out of the original Mexican film by Jerry Warren for this Americanized edition, his appearance at the climax makes no sense.
+The werewolf escapes back to the lab with the woman, but the lab catches on fire and the nameless hero (Tin-Tan) beats him to death with a burning torch.
+As the werewolf reverts to his human form in death, a pair of American actors playing policemen dismiss the idea that there was ever a werewolf at all.